insin/newforms/README.rst

 Quick Guide
 ===========

-Here's a quick guide to getting started with using a newforms' Form.
+Here's a quick guide to getting started with using a newforms Form:

 * Form constructors are created using ``forms.Form.extend()``.

-  This takes an ``Object`` argument defining form fields and any other properties for the form's prototype (custom validation methods etc.), returning a Form constructor which inherits from ``BaseForm``::
+  This takes an ``Object`` argument defining form fields and any other properties for the form's prototype (custom validation functions etc.), returning a Form constructor which inherits from ``BaseForm``::

      var ContactForm = forms.Form.extend({